ichibrosan/RPiTestProgram/README.md

 # RPiTestProgram
-This is a c++ program which is build remotely on a Raspberry Pi using Jenkins
+This is a c++ program which is built remotely on a Raspberry Pi using Jenkins